simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 In 2026, **Flock Safety's Automatic License Plate Recognition (ALPR)** cameras have become one of the most pervasive forms of surveillance technology in the United States.
 What began as a niche security solution for gated communities has evolved into a nationwide network of cameras monitoring millions of vehicles daily.
 This comprehensive guide examines the **prevalence of Flock Safety surveillance**, the **privacy implications** of this technology, and **practical strategies for protecting yourself** against ubiquitous automated tracking.

-Unlike traditional surveillance cameras, Flock Safety's system doesn't just record video - it **captures, analyzes, and stores license plate data** along with vehicle characteristics, creating searchable databases that law enforcement and private entities can access.
-The scale of this surveillance infrastructure has raised significant questions about **civil liberties, Fourth Amendment protections, and the right to privacy** in public spaces.
+Unlike traditional surveillance cameras, Flock Safety's system doesn't record video. *It **captures, analyzes, and stores license plate data** along with vehicle characteristics, creating searchable databases that law enforcement and private entities can access.* The scale of this surveillance infrastructure has raised significant questions about **civil liberties, Fourth Amendment protections, and the right to privacy** in public spaces.

 ______